kayaoguzhan2/Second-Order-Perturbation-Virtual-Excitations-of-Lithium-Atom-Iteration-Script/README.md

-This repository features a Python script designed to calculate the dynamical electron correlation energy of the Lithium atom ($Z=3$) ground state, utilizing Second-Order Perturbation Theory.
+In this repository, `Jprime_and_Kprime_Iterations.py` script is designed to calculate the dynamical electron correlation energy of the Lithium atom ($Z=3$) ground state, utilizing Second-Order Perturbation Theory.
 Specifically, it evaluates the spatial transition integrals for single-electron virtual excitations ($2s \to 3s, 4s, 5s$, and $6s$) by applying the `scipy.integrate.dblquad` adaptive quadrature algorithm.
+The `Radial_Probability_Densities.py` script is designed to plot radial probability densities for each perturbation correction and for the Variational Method.

 ## Adaptive Quadrature Algorithm